dotnet/csharplang/proposals/csharp-12.0/experimental-attribute.md

 the diagnostic can be suppressed with `#pragma warning disable DiagID`.

 The diagnostic ID given to the experimental attribute must be a [valid C# identifier](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/lexical-structure.md#643-identifiers).
-This means the diagnostic ID should be valid as a variable name in C#.
+This means the diagnostic ID needs to follow the same naming rules as a variable in C#.

 The diagnostic message is a specific message, where `'{0}'` is the fully-qualified type or member name.